Csi18nAlistairMann/bitcoin-sign-presegwit-tx/README.md

 develops runeks' answer at https://bitcoin.stackexchange.com/a/5241/89798.
 Please note ONLY presegwit transactions (version 01000000) are supported.

+I expand on the original snippet to include generating the transactions used by the code snippet, and follow by checking the answer by single-stepping through the resulting signed transaction.

 Linux, bash and python2 are assumed.

 # Usage